-The Yangshao civilization that existed during the late Neolithic Age was found mainly in Henan, Shaanxi, Shanxi, southern Hebei and eastern Gansu Provinces, and was especially prominent alongside in the middle reach of the Yellow River.
+The Yangshao culture that existed during the late Neolithic Age was found mainly in Henan, Shaanxi, Shanxi, southern Hebei and eastern Gansu Provinces, and was especially prominent alongside in the middle reach of the Yellow River.
 Extant from 5,000 BC to 3,000 BC, its name is derived from the first-known Yangshao Culture site - Yangshao Village in Mianchi County, Henan Province.
-Over one thousand Yangshao Culture sites have been found including the Banpo Site in Xian, and the Jiangzhai site at Lintong County near Xian.
+Over one thousand Yangshao Culture sites have been found including the Banpo Site in Xi'an, and the Jiangzhai site at Lintong County near Xi'an.
 The majority of the Yangshao Culture sites are in Shaanxi, today regarded as the center of Yangshao culture.

-Yangshao Culture gives priority to agriculture, and the main crops are millet and chestnuts.
+Yangshao civilization gives priority to agriculture, and the main crops are millet and chestnuts.
 They made tools by grinding into useful shapes, including knives, millstone, axes, chisels and arrowheads.
 Some tools are made of bones, such as harpoons, barbs and other items.
 Along with agriculture, they engaged in fishing, hunting and gathering, as well as raising pigs and dogs like livestock.
 During the period of Yangshao Culture, the agriculture and animal husbandry developed tremendously.